RiverRuby/halo2-lib-wasm/README.md

 ## Sizes of params and vkeys

 One of the amazing parts of using PLONK based systems is not having to download a huge zkey (for full zkECDSA in circom, this was 1GB+ !!).
 You just need to download the KZG trusted setup params.
 However, the number of params you need to download increases based on the number of rows in your circuit.

-One observation of this benchmarking work is that you can save a ton of time in raw proving by precomputing the verification keys and loading that into the Halo2 proving.
-The sizes of these vkeys are quite small, but saves 6-13s on overall proving!
+One key observation of this benchmarking work is that you can save a ton of time in raw proving by precomputing the verification keys and loading that directly into the Halo2 proving.
+The sizes of these vkeys are quite small, but this can save 6-13s on overall proving (on an M1 Macbook).

 | k (log of row numbers) | Params Size (MB) | Vkeys Size (MB) |
 | ---------------------- | ---------------- | --------------- |